akshadjaiswal/Namaste-JavaScript/README.md

         This Error signifies that we are reassigning to a const variable.

 # Episode 9 : Block Scope and Shadowing
+### What is a Block?
+- Block aka compound statement is used to group JS statements together into 1 group.
+We group them within {...}
+### What is Shadowing?
+- So, If one has same named variable outside the block, the variable inside the block shadows the outside variable.
+This happens only for var.
+### What is Illegal Shadowing?
+- We cannot shadow let with var.
+But it is valid to shadow a let using a let.
+However, we can shadow var with let.
+- All scope rules that work in function are same in arrow functions too.

 # Episode 10 : Closures in JS